Franck-Dumetz/ORFeome/README.md

 ## Key Features

 - Handles multiple replicates per condition
-- Computes differential representation of ORFs
 - Uses DESeq2 for statistical testing
+- Computes differential representation of ORFs, set your own Fold Change threshold
+- Test the diversity of the control culture
 - Highly customizable for different datasets and experimental designs

-## Addition from the published method

-- Set your own Fold Change thresthold
-- A list of ORF with less than 5 reads in the control sample to test diversity of the culture

 ---